 Beth is a freelance dance teaching artist and a Lincoln Center Aesthetic Education trained teaching artist, working with Tilles Center since 2000.
 She has presented workshops in many LI schools as well as professional development workshops for teachers and teaching artists through this program.
 From 1997-2005, Beth was a dance educator in the NYC public school system.
 She had also been a ballet instructor at USDAN Center for the Performing and Creative Arts in Huntington.

 Beth's choreography has been commissioned for many projects including for Poe-Artistry performed at Hofstra, for a Korean children's television English Language Learning series, for the Long Island Children's Museum, Old Westbury Gardens original MidSummer Night celebrations, Sands Point Preserve, Cedarmere, the UUCSR and many other venues.
 Her works have also been performed at venues including the 92nd St. Y, City Center, The Hatch Presenting series, Biomorphic Dance festival, National Dance Guild at Arts Of Motion, Silk Arts Festival, Waterside Plaza Dance Festival, Clark Gardens, Steppingstone Waterside Theater, the Nassau County Museum of Art and The Long Island Children's Museum among many more.

 Beth continues to dance with her company, Dance Visions NY, and she teaches dance workshops at universities, libraries and centers throughout the Metropolitan area.

-Beth's first self produced NYC season will take please Dec.
-13-17 ath Speyer Hall at the University Settlment on Eldridge St Manhattan.
-Please see Dance Visions NY for information about the program as well as their upcoming Long Island programs.
+Beth's self-produced NYC season with the company was this past Dec.
+13-17 at Speyer Hall at University Settlment on Eldridge St Manhattan.
+Please see Dance Visions NY for information about their upcoming programs.